Tobias Westmeier’s Website

 Notes

-The Leopard Orchid is found across southern Australia, including south-western WA, south-eastern SA, southern VIC and north-eastern TAS.
-In Tasmania, the species is only known from a small area on Flinders Island in the Bass Strait.
-The orchids flower from mid spring until early summer and can be found in a variety of habitats, most commonly open forest, woodland and heath.
-They often occur in areas of excess moisture, such as winter-wet flats, drainage lines or run-off areas associated with granite outcrops.
+The Leopard Orchid is found across southern Australia, including south-western WA, south-eastern SA, southern VIC and north-eastern TAS where it is only known from a small area on Flinders Island in the Bass Strait.
+It flowers from mid spring until early summer and can be found in a variety of habitats, most commonly forests, woodlands and heath.
+The Leopard Orchid often occurs in areas of excess moisture such as winter-wet flats, the edges of seasonal swamps and creeks or run-off areas associated with granite outcrops.
+While rare and local in south-eastern Australia, the Leopard Orchid is very common in south-western WA where large colonies are often encountered in forests and woodlands.

-In general, the Leopard Orchid is easily recognisable due to its pale-yellow flowers with large, brown blotches.
-However, the number and size of the blotches are highly variable, and flowers can range from almost uniformly yellow to almost entirely brown.
-In WA there are several similar species of Sun Orchid, in particular the Chestnut Sun Orchid (Thelymitra fuscolutea) and the Custard Orchid (Thelymitra villosa).
-They are most easily distinguished by their unique and characteristic column, while the colouration of the flowers can be very similar.
+In general, the Leopard Orchid is easily recognised by its pale-yellow flowers with large brown blotches.
+Size and density of the brown blotches are generally highly variable, and some flowers can be almost uniformly yellow, while others are almost entirely brown.
+In WA there are several superficially similar species of Sun Orchid, in particular the Chestnut Sun Orchid (Thelymitra fuscolutea) and the Custard Orchid (Thelymitra villosa).
+They are most easily distinguished by their characteristic and unique column.

 Photos